cytopia/linux-timemachine/README.md

 497M    .
 ```

-You can also safely delete the full backup folder without having to worry to loose any of your full backup data:
+You can also safely delete the full backup folder without having to worry about losing any of your full backup data:
 ```
 $ rm -rf ./2018-01-06__18-43-30
 $ du -hd1 .